-Gladwyne Montessori's Elementary program is an integral part of our students’ academic journey.
-As a direct continuation of all of the skills a child develops in Primary, the new classroom community provides a new environment in which to explore and be inspired.
-The three-year development process seen in Primary will begin again, yet with a new sense of confidence and curiosity.
+Gladwyne Montessori's elementary program is an integral part of our students’ academic journey.
+As a direct continuation of all of the skills a child develops in Primary, the lower elementary classroom community provides a new environment in which to explore and be inspired.
+The three-year development process that took place in Primary will begin again, yet with a strong foundation of skills and a new sense of confidence and curiosity.

 “Imagination does not become great until human beings, given the courage and strength, use it to create.”